kanenas/k-OutDated-Checker-k-OC/readme.txt

 == Changelog ==

+= 1.1 05/05/2015 =

+* Fix - Check only for plugins that exist in WordPress Plugin Directory.
+* Fix - Send email alert only when at least one plugin is outdated.

-**Version 1.0 (First Release)**
+= 1.0 (First Release) 04/05/2015 =

 * This is the initial release of k-OC.

 == Upgrade Notice ==
-= 1.0 =
+= 1.1 =
-Initial release of k-OC
+* Fix - Check only for plugins that exist in WordPress Plugin Directory.
+* Fix - Send email alerts only when a plugin is outdated.

 == Frequently Asked Questions ==

-There are no FAQ.
+=I have activated the plugin.
+Now what?=

+* You don't have to do anything else! k-OutDated Checker will scan all your plugins against the WordPress Plugin Directory (twice a day) and alert the administrator of your website (by email) if at least one plugin is outdated.

 == Screenshots ==

-1. This is how the email alert will look like if all plugins are up-to-date.
+1. This is how the email alert will look like if plugins are not up-to-date.